-That Italian food is a vice and that just thinking about traveling to Rome makes our mouths water is a fact... it is a fact.
-However, as in all tourist sites in the world, there are areas that are best avoided if you don't know them well, as the quality and prices are usually not the best.
+That Italian food is a vice and that just thinking about traveling to Rome makes our mouths water is a fact... it's a fact.
+However, as in all tourist places in the world, there are areas that are best avoided if you don't know them well, as the quality and prices are usually not the best.

 Therefore, I have prepared this small gastronomic list, so that if your guided visit to the Colosseum catches you hungry, you leave there with a good taste in your mouth.

 And if you still haven't gotten your ticket to the Colosseum, that should be your priority (the long lines will kill your patience).
 The list of restaurants and ice cream parlors can wait.

 1. Good food and the best atmosphere, in the trendy neighborhood: the Suburra 1930, in Monti

 Just a 10-minute walk from the Colosseum is the very popular Monti district, acclaimed by Romans who do not hesitate to stroll through its narrow streets at lunch, aperitif or dinner time.

 In recent years, very good restaurants have proliferated in this area and it is worth a detour from the Colosseum Square and the Roman Forum for lunch or dinner and to see this authentic area.

 Our choice in the area will always be Suburra 1930.
 Its menu goes beyond the typical Italian pasta (which, of course, it also offers).
 You can find good meat, delicious mixed dishes and a spectacular eggplant and parmesan lasagna.